psychological safety in the workplace

 THIS ISN’T WELLNESS TRAINING.
 IT’S FOUNDATIONAL TEAM CAPABILITY.

-Psychological safety isn’t about being nice or making people comfortable.
+Psychological safety isn’t about making people comfortable or being nice to each other.

 HOW IT WORKS